cleanlab/examples/README.md

 python3 -m pip install -r requirements.txt
 ```

-Run the notebooks individually or run the scripts below which will execute and save each notebook.
+Run the notebooks individually or run either scripts below which will execute and save each notebook.

 Bash script: